-Choosing the best paint for your kitchen cabinets
+Choosing the best paint options for your kitchen

 The easiest option for a repaint is wood, but any cabinet that can be scuffed with sandpaper is prime for painting.
-If you are working with laminate cabinets, you'll need a special bonding primer and high-quality paint.
-You can find special cabinet paints that will offer a smooth, durable finish, but you'll want to ensure your paint is acrylic and not vinyl.
-Acrylic latex-based paint is much easier to clean up and will last for a long time.
+If you are working with laminate cabinets, you'll need a special bonding primer and high-quality paint for a durable finish.
+You can find special cabinet paints which will offer a smooth finish, but you'll want to ensure your paint is acrylic and not vinyl.
+Acrylic latex-based paint is easier to clean up and will last for a long time.

-When choosing, keep in mind that glossy finishes will make your cabinets sheen, but the inevitable future dent will be very obvious.
-Semi-gloss or satin finishes are very popular in kitchens as a good mid-way option.
+When choosing, keep in mind that a glossy finish will make your cabinets sheen, but the inevitable future dent will be very obvious.
+Semi-gloss or satin finishes are popular in kitchens as a good mid-way option for painted cabinets.

 How to prep kitchen cabinets for painting